 Critique Response on the Article #2

 The article that is being examined has a title “Rethinking Tongues” and was written by Stanley Toussaint.
 This article can be found in Bibliotheca Scara journal in volume 172.
-The article consists out of two parts.
-In the first part the author argues what definition for the word “tongue” would be the most appropriate in term of how it was used in the bible.
+The article consists of two parts.
+In the first part the author argues what definition for the word “tongue” would be the most appropriate in terms of how it was used in the bible.
 The author states that the most accurate definition would be that “tongue” means just language that others did not understand.
 The second part in dedicated to discussion of what was the purpose of the tongues where author ends up with the statement that the gift of tongues was the sign of judgement on Israel.
-Author uses many examples from the bible where the word “tongue” was met and shows a very good and deep analysis to support his ideas.
+The Author uses many examples from the bible where the word “tongue” was met and shows a very good and deep analysis to support his ideas.
 Overall the article is very clear and pretty persuasive but I think that more accurate definition of the word “tongue” would be ecstatic utterances because it is unrealistic how people can immediately start speaking some language they have never heard before.

 The main point of the article was to persuade the reader that the purpose of the tongues was to show a sign of coming judgment to Jews in Israel.
 Although, giving the proper definition for the word is an important base to build the main argument on it.
 The author introduces two possible definitions for the word “tongue” in what it might have been used in the bible besides that this is an organ: ecstatic utterances and language.
 The main idea behind the definition is that tongues were “strange words, spoken in spiritual ecstasy” or in other words under the Holy Spirit influence.
 By defining the tongues as a language, the author leaves out important point that people were inspired by the Holy Spirit, they were in ecstasy.